mozilla/moz-l10n/README.md

 Trims out all comments and messages not in the source files for each of the `--locales`.
 Adds empty files for any missing from the target locale.

+### `l10n-build-one`

+Build one localization file for release.

+Uses the `--source` file as a baseline, applying `--l10n` localizations to build `--target`.
+Trims out all comments and messages not in the source file.

 ### `l10n-compare`

 Compare localizations to their `source`, which may be